 Measurement Model

-The JuliaGrid supports the composite type Measurement to preserve measurement data, with the following fields: voltmeter, ammeter, wattmeter, varmeter, and pmu.
+The JuliaGrid supports the type Measurement to preserve measurement data, with the following fields: voltmeter, ammeter, wattmeter, varmeter, and pmu.
 These fields contain information pertaining to measurements such as bus voltage magnitude, branch current magnitude, active power flow and injection, reactive power flow and injection measurements, and measurements of bus voltage and branch current phasors.

 JuliaGrid supports two modes for populating the Measurement type: using built-in functions or using HDF5 files.